epsil/spotgen/README.md

     #artist Beach House

-Note that this directive can be somewhat slow, as it endeavors to retrieve every track by the artist, including tracks from collaboration and compilation albums.
-A fast alternative is the [`#top`](#top-tracks) directive.
+Note that this command can be rather slow, as it endeavors to retrieve every track by the artist, including tracks from collaboration and compilation albums.
+A fast alternative is the [`#top`](#top-tracks) command.

 ### Tracks